rwth-acis/las2peer/README.md

 3. run the starter script with bin/start_node.sh -s 9001 NEW

-4. a) add an additional to the net with bin/start_node.sh -s 9002 [local_ip]:9001
+4. a) add an additional node to the net with bin/start_node.sh -s 9002 [local_ip]:9001

-4. b) add an additional hosted at another machine with bin/start_node.sh -s 9001 [ip_of_the_first_machine]:9001
+4. b) add an additional node hosted at another machine with bin/start_node.sh -s 9001 [ip_of_the_first_machine]:9001